-The Court has in place fraud investigation, reporting and data collection procedures that meet the needs of the Court and comply with the Commonwealth Fraud Control Guidelines 2011.
+The Court has in place fraud investigation, reporting and data collection procedures that met the needs of the Court and comply with the Commonwealth Fraud Control Guidelines 2011.

-The Court continued to monitor the Fraud Control Plan 2013–15, the plan being available to all court staff via the intranet.
-The plan was developed in consultation with key stakeholders across all areas of court activities.
+The Court continued to monitor the Fraud Control Plan 2013–15, with the Plan being available to all court staff via the intranet.
+The Plan was developed in consultation with key stakeholders across all areas of court activities.

 Fraud control certification

-In accordance with guideline 5.8 of the Commonwealth Fraud Control Guidelines 2011, issued by the Minister for Justice and Customs, pursuant to Regulation 19 of the Financial Management and Accountability Regulations 1997, I hereby certify that I am satisfied that:
+In accordance with the Commonwealth Fraud Control Framework 2014, issued by the Minister for Justice, pursuant to Section 10 of the Public Governance, Performance and Accountability Rule 2014, I hereby certify that I am satisfied that:

-- Appropriate fraud prevention, detection, investigation and reporting procedures and processes are in place.
+- appropriate fraud prevention, detection, investigation and reporting procedures and processes are in place, and

 Richard Foster, PSM